bobarry/.vim/NOTES.md

 ===

+### Testing Terminal Colors
+Both of those scripts
+`256colors.pl`, `colortest.pl`
+will test for the terminal’s 256 color capabilities.
+In other words, they both tell your terminal to turn on 256 colors for the test.
+Essentially that means that xterm was compiled or installed properly on your operating system with the 256 color configuration options.
+However, that does not mean that your terminal is running at 256 colors all the time.
+Xterm 256 color capabilities might be installed, but they are not always enabled by default.
+This is why if you try to run a 256 color scheme in vim via the `set t_Co=256` setting in your .vimrc file.
+If you want your terminal to always have 256 color support enabled by default, then put `export TERM="xterm-256color"` in your `.bashrc` file.

+Also, the `.vimrc` file also has tester function to validate if Vim can infact support 256 colors.
+See the function called `VimColorTest`.

+===

 Using Vim's scripting language (and a great deal of insight and tools from others), I have setup Vim on my local machine to be an effective development environment for my needs.
 Using GitHub, I can replicate this Vim environment across the